What Is Talent Management?

 - Ongoing employee development

 - Employment termination by choice of the employee or cause by the employer

 As stated, the majority of these work systems are squarely in the hands of the employee's manager.
-HR can provide support, training, and backup but the day-to-day interactions, that ensure the new employee's success comes from the manager.
+HR can provide support, training, and backup, but the day-to-day interactions that ensure the new employee's success come from the manager.
 Developing and coaching the employee comes from his or her active, daily interaction with the manager.